KennaSecurity/toolkit/tasks/connectors/qualys_was/README.md

 ## This Task will use the QualysWas API to

-- Get a list of webApp currently present in the user's QualysWas account
-- Get a list of Findings in the user's QualysWas account associated with each WebApp
+- Get a list of Findings in the user's QualysWas account
 - Output a json file in the Kenna Data Importer (KDI) format.
 - Post the file to Kenna if API Key and Connector ID are provided